rameshgurung/codeception/readme.md

 1. What is Codeception?
 2. When to use?
 3. How to use it?
-4. Benefits.
+4. Benefits?
-5. Limitations
+5. Limitations?
-6. Misc
+6. How codeception works?

 # Detail
 1. What is Codeception?